-The paradox is that just like the mavens of social told marketers to stop thinking of social media as another marketing tactic, so must salespeople stop thinking of social media as another sales tactic.
-Mark Roberge said two things in relation to this during his Inbound 2014 session on social selling.
+The paradox is, that just like the mavens of social media told marketers to stop thinking of social media as another marketing tactic, so must salespeople stop thinking of social media as just another sales tactic.
+Mark Roberge said two things in relation to this during his Inbound 2014 session on social selling:

 “Modern sales feels more like a Doctor/Patient relationship than a Salesperson/Prospect relationship.”